willwinberg/bluetube-vanilla/README.md

 ## TODO:

+- consolidate all html into render methods
+- refactor Form class to be dynamic
 - git rid of UploadedVideoData class
 - search by views not working properly, nothing changes
 - sanitize input of search bar